 Special Precautions and Warnings

-Children: Wheat bran 10 grams daily is LIKELY SAFE for most children.
+Children: Wheat bran is likely safe when taken by mouth in doses up to 10 grams daily.
 It has been used safely for up to 2 years.

 We currently have no information for WHEAT BRAN overview.